ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/07-URL-Analysis.md

 No DMARC policy was configured.

-Without DMARC protection, phishing emails are easier to spoof.
+Without DMARC enforcement, phishing emails are easier to spoof and more difficult to detect.

 Screenshot: